Welcome to Jane Clarke Driving Instructor Training

 Part 3 the Test of Instructional Ability

 The DVSA are changing the way in which PDI’s will be assessed on the part 3 test.
-In 2014 the ‘standards check was introduced which assesses an ADI’s competence to deliver effective training in line with the national standard for driver and rider training.
+In 2014 the ‘standards check was introduced which assesses an ADI’s competence to deliver effective training in line with the National Standards for Driver and Rider Training.

 From 2nd October 2017 part 3 will change to the same competency based assessment.
 A PDI will be assessed over a single one-hour lesson on the 3 main competencies of lesson planning, risk management and teaching and learning strategies.
 They will also be assessed on the 17 sub-competencies.